MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/terms-of-service-version-history.md

 1. Even if one of us knew or should have known about the possibility of the damages.

-The limitations in this section does not apply to claims arising from or in connection with any infringement, misuse, or misappropriation by one of us of the other’s intellectual property rights.
+The limitations in this section don't apply to claims arising from or in connection with any infringement, misuse, or misappropriation by one of us of the other’s intellectual property rights.